nnbaocuong99/k8s-cluster/README.md

 <h1 align="center"> ✨ how to install k8s step by step (my research) ✨ </h1>

-<p align='right'> © nnbaocuong99 - Spagbo / https://bio.link/spagbo </p>
+<p align='right'> © nnbaocuong99 - Spagbo - https://bio.link/spagbo </p>

-# ✨ About this repo / template / project:
+# ✨ About this Repository / Template / Project:
 - <ins>***Firstly***</ins>, imo this will be sufficient requirements for what u will need to learn and do. / also really wanna hear others opinions abt what im missing, or not listed in this project.
 - <ins>***Secondly***</ins>, heading to the point this is basic CI/CD template project for users who new to docker and starting to learn about backend and CI/CD pipline.
 This project included: k8s, Docker, helm, Vmbox and vagrant script.
 - <ins>***Last***</ins>, Huge thanks to some of my bro for the help 😍